raphaelmansuy/digital_palace/02-til/mlfow/README.md

 ## Introduction

 MLflow is an open source platform for managing the end-to-end machine learning lifecycle, including experimentation, reproducibility, deployment, and a central model registry.

 In this comprehensive tutorial, we'll walk through how to use MLflow's key components to:

-- Track experiments with code, data, config, and results
+- *Track experiments* with code, data, config, and results
-- Package code and dependencies as reproducible runs
+- *Package code and dependencies* as reproducible runs
-- Save and deploy models for real-time serving
+- *Save and deploy models* for real-time serving
-- Manage model lineage, versions, stages, and annotations
+- *Manage model lineage, versions, stages, and annotations*

-MLflow consists of four main components:
+**MLflow consists of four main components**:

 ```mermaid
 graph TD